Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Override-Module-Role-Assignments.md

 - Override the dynamically generated Role Assignments for `Deploy-HITRUST-HIPAA` and `Deploy-SQL-Auditing` Policy Assignments in a custom Landing Zone Management Group.

 - Enable the role assignment override with `custom_policy_roles`

-> NOTE: This feature is available from version 0.2.2.

 > IMPORTANT: Ensure the module version is set to the latest.